Are you a new mom looking for the best exercises to help you bounce back?

 The Kegel Exercise

-The kegel is one of the most effective postnatal exercise to strengthen your pelvic floor muscles.
+The kegel is one of the most effective postnatal exercises to strengthen your pelvic floor muscles.

-This exercise can be performed prior to pregnancy, during pregnancy, and immediately postpartum.
+This exercise can be performed prior to pregnancy, during pregnancy, and in the immediate postpartum period.

-You could perform this exercise from any position wherever you are, as it is more of an internal exercise that no one will ever know you are doing. 🙂
+You could perform kegel exercises from any position wherever you are, as it is more of an internal exercise that no one will ever know you are doing. 🙂

-In this picture, I am doing it from a hands and knees (quadruped position).
+In this picture, I am doing it from the hands and knees position (quadruped position).

 The idea is to squeeze the muscles in your pelvis and hold it for a 1-2 second count.
-Pretend as if you are trying hard to hold in your poop or pee.
+Pretend as if you are trying hard to hold in your poop or stop a flow of urine.

 Sorry for that graphic, but it’s the best way to teach it.